HSJose/performance_session_example/readme.md

 #### Appium Load Balancer.
 This is a feature that allow for strategies for choosing a device based on selectors.
 This makes it simpler to manage tests by not having to worry about specify a particular device and instead define a class or type of device.
 More information available in our documentation.
+Also at any time a device can be specified by providing the UDID capability.
+This makes adding the Appium Load Balancer functionality more intuitive.
 - https://ui-dev.headspin.io/docs/appiumlb